What Is Group Insurance Coverage and How Does It Work?

 Benefits for Employees

 The biggest benefit of group health insurance for employees is lower premiums.
 Individual insurance plans can cost significantly more per month than group plans, simply due to the distribution of risk between all members of the group.
 In addition, deductibles in group insurance plans are often much lower than in individual plans.
+According to Forbes, the average premium cost for individual plans was $440 per month compared to just $409 per month for a group plan.

 Group insurance plans can also provide better access to coverage options than individual plans at the same cost.
 In many cases, vision and dental coverage are provided as part of a group plan, while individual coverage may require participants to pay extra for these types of coverage.